0Itsuki0/SwiftUI_ShapeFromImageNonTransparentPixel/README.md

     // to expensive to loop through individual pixel
     // max of maxSteps on width or maxSteps on height var maxSteps: Int = 50

+    // increase the value for more tappable area in the surrounding var rectSizeFactor: CGFloat = 2.0

     func path(in rect: CGRect) -> Path {